celian-hamon/Rldb/README.md

 !save <summoner name>             Add your summoner name to the db so you can use the commands without argument to get your own stats
 !save edit <summoner name>        Edit the current summoner name that you have entered in the database

+!last <summoner name>             Give you the last game with many informations
 ````

 ## Authors and contributing